IBMDeveloperUK/Cloud-Hosted-Twitter-Bot/Labs/lab-4.md

 ### Step 3

-Ensure everything is saved and then from your projects root directory enter the following command to re-push the application up to Cloud Foundary:
+Ensure everything is saved and then from your projects root directory enter the following command to re-push the application up to Cloud Foundry:

 ```bash
 ibmcloud cf push